High-level environmental sustainability guidelines for large accelerator facilities

-The Brundtland definition of `\textbf{sustainability}' is defined as meeting the needs of the current generation without impact on future generations~\cite{BrundtlandSustainability}.
-It is widely considered to have three main pillars: economic, social and environmental sustainability.
-This document focuses on environmental sustainability but encourages further consideration of the other equally important pillars.
 True environmental sustainability exhibits circularity, thus resource (over)consumption without counteraction is, by definition, unsustainable.
-This suggests that accelerators cannot be environmentally sustainable.
+This suggests that many systems cannot be truly environmentally sustainable, including accelerator facilities.
 However, they can reduce their environmental impacts and \textit{improve} their sustainability.
-Actions can and should be taken to reduce and mitigate resource consumption and material use such that improved sustainability and reduced environmental impact is achieved.
+Actions can and should be taken to reduce and mitigate resource consumption and material use such that maximal sustainability and minimal environmental impact are achieved.